Bigg Boss (Tamil TV series)

-Bigg Boss also known as BB is an Indian Tamil-language version of the reality TV program Bigg Boss.
+Bigg Boss is an Indian Tamil-language version of the reality television program of the same name.
 The program follows the Big Brother format developed by Endemol in the Netherlands.
-Over five years, Bigg Boss has rolled out six seasons and Kamal Haasan has continued as a host for six seasons and broadcast by Star Vijay and streamed on Disney+ Hotstar.

-The first season and the launch of the franchise was premiered on 25 June 2017.
+Since its premiere on June 25, 2017, the show has rolled out eight seasons and one spin-off version.
+The first seven seasons were hosted by Kamal Haasan, followed by Vijay Sethupathi from the eighth season onwards.
+As of now, a total of 159 contestants have participated in Bigg Boss.
+Bigg Boss has aired a total of 840 episodes.

+The ninth season has been airing since 5 October 2025.

 Overview

+Concept

-Bigg Boss Tamil is a reality show based on the original Dutch Big Brother format developed by John de Mol Jr. Unlike original Big Brother, Bigg Boss Tamil features celebrity and commoner contestants.
+Bigg Boss is a reality show based on the original Dutch Big Brother format developed by John de Mol Jr. Unlike original Big Brother, Bigg Boss features celebrity and commoner contestants.
 The contestants (known as "housemates") live in a house that is isolated from the world.
 Following anonymous internal voting by the housemates and external voting by television audiences, one housemate is "evicted" (removed) from the house each week.
 During the final week, the final four or five housemates vote to determine the show's winner.
 The eponymous Bigg Boss character serves as an omnipresent authority figure and represents the show's producers.
 He often interacts with the housemates to assign challenges and ask questions.

+House

+For all of the Bigg Boss seasons the house was located at EVP Film City, Chennai.
+The house is well-furnished and decorated.
+It has a variety of modern amenities, but just one or multiple bedrooms and four toilet bath rooms.
+There is a garden, outdoor seating, pool, activity area, smoking zone, gym, jail and lounge room in the house.
+There is also a Confession Room, where the housemates may be called in by Bigg Boss for any kind of conversation, and for the nomination process.
+In season seven, the house was split and there was another added confession room.

 Rules

 Housemates are bound by various rules.
-For example, contestants must speak Tamil, may not tamper with objects in the house, may not leave the premises without permission, may not discuss the nomination process, may not sleep during the day, and may not commit violence against fellow housemates.
-Do not write in paper or written format.
-The complete rules are not revealed to the audience.
+For example, contestants must speak Tamil.
+Tampering with any electronic equipment or other items in the house is strictly prohibited.
+They may not leave the premises at any time without permission.
+Physical violence is completely forbidden.
+Discussing the nomination process with anyone is also not allowed.
+Housemates must remain awake until the lights go off, and they can only converse outside of the designated smoking area.